 - Will the Term Integrated Research Project (TIRP) change from semester to semester?

-Since various research faculty become involved with this semester of intensive instruction each semester the TRIP is likely to change each semester.
+Since various research faculty become involved with this semester of intensive instruction each semester the TIRP is likely to change each semester.
 The initial TIRP (Spring 2015 was on the Lyme Disease Invasion of the Adirondack Mountain region.
 The initial TIRP (Spring 2015) was on the Lyme Disease Invasion of the Adirondack Mountain region; the Fall 2015 TIRP was on vaccine development for influenza.

 - Is a background in Environmental Health Sciences (EHS) suitable for participation in the Trudeau Semester?